 The SMAS is a layer of tissue that acts as a structural support system connecting the skin and soft tissue of the face.
 The SMAS is located underneath the dermis of the skin, right next to subcutaneous fat.
-My goal in Facelift surgery is to put tension on the SMAS, not the skin.
+My goal in facelift surgery is to put tension on the SMAS, not the skin.
 Skin is designed to stretch and be elastic, so when it is pulled together too tightly, the results appear unnatural and mal-positioned.
 In addition, when the skin is tightened, tension occurs on the incision, causing it to widen and resulting in poor scar formation and hairline displacement.
-Finally since skin will eventually stretch and relax overtime, the results of a “skin only” Facelift will gradually dissipate.
+Finally, since skin will eventually stretch and relax over time, the results of a “skin only” facelift will gradually dissipate.

 There are some well-regarded surgeons who have advocated lifting the face at a deeper level to the SMAS, specifically in the sub-periosteal plane (the periosteum is a very thin and almost transparent layer of tissue directly in contact with the bones of the face).
-While it’s true that lifting the facial tissues by lifting the periosteum address some of the drawbacks of a skin-only facelift, this approach has several theoretical and practical problems.
+While it’s true that lifting the facial tissues by lifting the periosteum can address some of the drawbacks of a skin-only facelift, this approach has several theoretical and practical problems.

 The important point to understand is that the last 25 years have brought surgeons to the understanding that supporting the SMAS is fundamental to achieving natural-appearing and long-lasting results.
-Many surgeons have contributed to our improved understanding of the importance of the SMAS supporting a facelift result ,including Drs.
+Many surgeons have contributed to our improved understanding of the important role of the SMAS in supporting a facelift result ,including Drs.
 Connell, Barton, Hamra, Owsley, and many others.
 However, that is only the beginning of the story.
 Another important consideration is exactly how the surgeon should elevate or suspend the SMAS.
 I feel this issue is critically important to achieving improved results, and is the primary distinguishing feature amongst many facelifts today.
 Please see the following sections for further details.